 Sarcasm.
 You hear it nearly every day, from all kinds of people, in all kinds of situations.

 [Yeah, we all know—or think we know—exactly what sarcasm is.
-But for the meticulous among you, here’s the precise definition, according to Webster’s Dictionary: “the use of words...
+But for the meticulous among you, here’s the precise definition, according to Webster’s Dictionary: “The use of words...

 We’re cruising down the highway on a sunny California afternoon—the sparkling ocean to our left, the picturesque mountains to our right—then as we come around a curve we see motionless cars stretching for miles and miles ahead of us.